Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 The procedure expects to find binary and header files of each 3rd party product in its own sub-directory: *bin*, *lib* and *include*.

-The results of the search (achived on the next pass of the configuration process) are recorded in the corresponding variables:
+The results of the search (achieved on the next pass of the configuration process) are recorded in the corresponding variables:

 * *3RDPARTY_\<PRODUCT\>_DIR* -- path to the 3rdparty directory (with directory name) (e.g. <i>D:/3rdparty/tcltk-86-32</i>)
 * *3RDPARTY_\<PRODUCT\>_LIBRARY_DIR* -- path to the directory containing a library (e.g. <i>D:/3rdparty/tcltk-86-32/lib</i>).